 We enjoyed the canopy skywalk, a man-made bridge that takes you up and over looming trees, where the park views are undeniably breathtaking.
 The different varieties of plants and trees have name tags, some only native to South Africa.
 There are colorful butterflies and exotic birds fluttering about the gardens and singing in the trees.
 On one path, an old tortoise about the size of a bowling ball held up pedestrian traffic.

 We Highly Recommend Cape Town

 Cape Town is a place we’d easily return to and definitely recommend to fellow travelers.
 It is clean, safe, and easy to navigate.
 Taxis and Ubers were plentiful and cheap.
 There is convenient access to buses and trains that go to surrounding areas like the various beaches and wine regions.
 The people were very nice and helped us if we needed anything.
 We will be back in the future to explore Cape Town in more depth.

-If you enjoyed this travel blog post, you can read more from Edmond Gagnon on his website.
+If you enjoyed this travel article, you can read more from Edmond Gagnon on his website.